fjzs/fjzs.github.io/_projects/01_self_driving_cars.md

 ---
 layout: page
+title: Visual Odometry (2023)
-title: Self-Driving Cars Specialization (2023)
+description: Computing Visual Odometry for Self-Driving Cars
-description: Here I present some problems I solved in this specialization from Coursera
 img: assets/img/self_driving_cars/thumbnail.jpeg
 importance: 1
 ---

+This is the Visual Odometry Lab from the Self-Driving Cars Specialization from Coursera.

 Project repository: <https://github.com/fjzs/VisualOdometry>

-### **Visual Odometry Lab**
+### **What is Visual Odometry?**

+<div class="row"><div class="col-sm mt-3 mt-md-0 text-center">
+    {% include figure.html path="assets/img/self_driving_cars/Intro.png" class="img-fluid rounded z-depth-1" width=800%}
+</div></div>

-Visual Odometry is the task of estimating the position of an agent over time by using visual information.
+Visual Odometry is the task of estimating the relative ego-motion from images.
+The output is a rigid body transformation
+$$R|t$$ with 6 degrees of freedom.
+Because this task yields **relative motion estimates** (not global position with respect to a map), it is sensitive to error acumulation over time.
+This is why it is said to be precise locally only.

 In this lab we had to estimate the trajectory of a car given:
 * $$T$$ consecutive RGB images (from CARLA simulator) taken by the car at every time step $$t\in{1,2,...,T}$$
 * Depth information for every image (every pixel indicates the length in meters to that point)
 * Intrinsic camera parametrs $$K$$.